Paadam: Plot

 A school boy named Jeeva, who is the son of police officer Kottai Perumal, questions the inabilities and defects in the Indian educational system and also shows his frustration towards studying lessons in English instead of Tamil.
 On the other hand, Jeeva's father also hesitates and feels afraid to speak in English.
 If Jeeva hears even a single English word, he becomes frustrated.
 One day, Kottai Perumal was sent on a transfer to Chennai after his unruly behaviour with a higher police officer who did not know to speak in Tamil.
 At the same time, Jeeva is excited as he thinks that he can avoid learning English by leaving the village to Chennai.
 But Jeeva is compelled by his father to study in English as his father desired him to be fluent in the language.
-Jeeva attended the high school and started to learn English, but his English master, is punitive toward students who have difficulty with English.
+Jeeva attended the high school Valluvar Vidyashram in Ramapuram and started to learn English, but his English teacher, is punitive toward students who have difficulty with English.
 But Jeeva gets support and advice from his Hindi language teacher and escapes from the school.
 When his father learns of this, he politely requested his son to study in English medium.
 Finally after his father's request, he changes and learns English.